 We look inside the heads of top retailers and experts – no scalpel required – to see how they're splitting their budgets.

-Using research from the our ‘Retail Re-engineered’ report, in partnership with Retail Week, 44 top retail bosses share their plans and predictions for retail budget spend.
+Using research from our ‘Retail Re-engineered’ report, in partnership with Retail Week, 44 top retail bosses share their plans and predictions for retail budget spend.
 Our analysis, and their insight, below…

 Usually complicated and always costly; store networks are a budget black hole, for many.
 Casualties are well documented (RIP Geoffery the Giraffe), with 5,800 shops disappearing across 500 of the UK’s high streets last year – that’s a shocking average of 16 stores per day.
 The impact of rising costs, complex operations, more online shoppers and subdued consumer spending is having a huge impact on town and city centres.